spicyjack/public/notes/cross-compile.md

 - Select a specific sample (which can be customized)
   - `ct-ng <sample name>`

-To modify existing environments, you need to `cd` to the directory where the `.config` files are stored.
-Usually, this means `~/.ct-ng`.
-If you don't have any configs stored, pull them out of Git (`lack-projects.git/lack/buildroot/crosstool-ng.config`)
+If you don't have any configs stored, you can pull some out of Git:

+    lack/projects.git/[arm|powerpc]lack/configs/crosstool-ng.config

 - Customize an existing sample using a menu of options (like the Linux kernel)
   - `ct-ng menuconfig`